CPAN-Security/security.metacpan.org/docs/report.md

 - Any evidence of the account being compromised

-## I've found a vulnerability in a distribution on CPAN

-If you believe you have found a security vulnerability in a distribution on CPAN, please follow the [Coordinated vulnerability disclosure](https://en.wikipedia.org/wiki/Coordinated_vulnerability_disclosure) model.

-It's important that you **do not** post information about it on:
-- bug trackers, like RT or GitHub
-- social media or chat channels, like IRC or Mastodon
-- mailing lists or discussion forums
+# How to report a vulnerability

-### Step 1: Prepare a Report
+## Step 1: Prepare a Report

 Please provide a detailed description of the steps required to reproduce the vulnerability.